Linus4/99veto/README.md

   a new one apparently (Network.Wreq.Session)
 * find a better solution to accumulate and count the vetos
 * add an argument parser (help, number of matches)
-* find a solution for nested case Nothing / Just pyramid
+* find a solution for nested case Nothing / Just pyramid (transformer)
 * maybe use Text to improve performance
 * rename Veto data type (Veto_Veto3...)?
 * use mapMaybe to discard matches without a veto?